rust-bitcoin/bip322/README.md

 ```

 The WASM binary and Javascript glue code can then be found in `www/pkg`.
 The
-[bip322.rs](https://bip322.rs) site also runs the wasm if you'd like to check it
+[bip322.rs](https://bip322.rs) site also runs a small WASM binary if you'd like
-out.
+to check it out.